Title Fight: Other projects

+In the summer of 2005, they opened the squat venue the Future, where they held shows by Coalesce, Mental, Renee Heartfelt and More to Pride.

 The members of Title Fight are also known for their presence in many other Wilkes-Barre hardcore bands—most notably Bad Seed, which featured Shane on vocals and Jamie on bass.
 Ned later joined the band on bass, while Jamie switched to guitar.
 Bad Seed released a demo in 2008 and a self-titled EP in 2009 on 6131 Records, and they played Sound and Fury and This Is Hardcore Fest before disbanding in 2010.
 In addition to Bad Seed, Shane, Ned, and Ben played in the straight-edge band Disengage, which released a seven-song EP, Look Back, in 2010; a full-length album, Expressions, in 2011; and a self-titled EP in 2014.
 Ned also plays in straight-edge Wilkes-Barre band Stick Together, hardcore band Big Contest, and shoegaze/indie-rock act Noise Pet.
 Jamie also plays in a shoegaze punk band called Haze, which released a demo of rough mixes in 2014.
 Ned and Ben are the younger brothers of Alex Russin, guitarist/singer of Gypsy and hardcore band Cold World.

 Cafe Metropolis, the venue in Wilkes-Barre where Title Fight played their first show, closed in September 2010.
-To give back to the rising hardcore community, Title Fight and other local friends took action by opening the venue Redwood Art Space in the city in March 2011; however, the venue was forced into moving in June 2012.
+To give back to the rising hardcore community, Title Fight and other local friends took action by opening the venue Redwood Art Space in the city in March 2011.
+They modeled it off of 924 Gilman Street, having it not serve alcohol in order to allow people below the drinking age to attend.
+The venue was forced into moving in June 2012.

-In 2017, Ned Russin started a solo project called Glitterer, which later expanded into a full band in 2023.
-Ben Russin took over as the drummer for Citizen in 2023.
+In June 2016, Title Fight joined many other artists in donating music for a collaborative album to benefit the LGBT community after the 2016 Pulse Nightclub Shooting.
+The project, named "Forever Beautiful: a collection of love for Orlando", was organized by SRB Productions for the OneOrlando Fund and was released on Bandcamp on June 17th, 2016.
+The album included music from 49 artists, including Tiger's Jaw, Turnstile, Modern Baseball, Citizen, Basement, Superheaven, and Taking Back Sunday, some of which included unreleased music.
+For the album, Title Fight gave a previously unreleased B-side from Hyperview called "Dust Collector".